Use and Security of Information Systems

 Purpose

-Otago Polytechnic Limited supports and encourages open access to digital resources; however, this policy defines the security practices to be followed when using the Otago Polytechnic Limited IT systems and services .
+Otago Polytechnic supports and encourages open access to digital resources; however, this policy defines the security practices to be followed when using the Otago Polytechnic IT systems and services.

-IT services are those that support Otago Polytechnic Limited's digital activities.
-This policy explains the security practices in place to protect IT systems and to maintain the confidentiality, integrity, and availability of IT services.
+IT services are those that support Otago Polytechnic's digital activities.
+This policy explains the security practices in place to protect IT systems, and to maintain the confidentiality, integrity, and availability of IT services.
 This policy also explains user responsibilities and what is acceptable and unacceptable use of IT services.

 This policy aims to:

-• ensure that all Polytechnic staff are aware of the Polytechnic computer security policy and practice for maintaining a secure operating environment
+• ensure that all Polytechnic kaimahi are aware of the Polytechnic computer security policy and practice for maintaining a secure operating environment.

-• define what is acceptable and unacceptable practice for staff using Polytechnic IT systems and services.
+• define what is acceptable and unacceptable practice for kaimahi using Polytechnic IT systems and services.

-• define for Polytechnic staff the responsibilities they have for maintaining security when using and accessing the Polytechnic 's IT services.
+define for Polytechnic kaimahi the responsibilities they have for maintaining security when using and accessing the Polytechnic's IT services.

 Compliance